 Read further to find out all of these questions.

 Studies show that sleeping disorders, ranging from insomnia, nightly awakenings, and parasomnias, to snoring and disproportionate sleep, are occurring due to the hormonal, psychological, behavioral changes and physical factors.
-It’s also known that the levels of melatonin can be 100 fold higher in the third semester compared to a non-pregnant healthy woman.
+It’s also known that the levels of melatonin significantly (about 100 folds) higher in the third semester compared to a non-pregnant healthy woman.

 So, the majority of young moms have experienced sleeping disorders, but how can you avoid this problem or at least make it less significant?

-I’m writing this article to help pregnant women understand how melatonin & pregnancy are related, whether or not it’s safe and what effect you can expect using melatonin while pregnant.
-And, of course, how to improve your sleep during those nine months.
-So, you will find everything together with some additional information about the benefits and usage of melatonin in this article.
+I’m writing this article to help pregnant women understand how melatonin & pregnancy are related, whether or not it’s safe and what effect you can expect taking melatonin supplements while pregnant.
+And, of course, how to get more sleep while carrying your child.
+So, in this article, you will find everything you need together with some additional information about the benefits and usage of melatonin.

 Melatonin & Pregnancy: What is Melatonin?